shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 Note, this does not document the standard types and fields the API provides.
 This information is included in the [Insight API](https://dev.shipperhq.com/order-view-service/) documentation or can be obtained via our API playground.

-## GraphQL
+Our Rate API is implemented in GraphQL.
+See the [SDK Quickstart](../quickstart/) for more information.

-We've implemented the Rate API in GraphQL.
-If you're unfamiliar with GraphQL, Please refer to the [Introduction to GraphQL](https://graphql.org/learn/) article from [GraphQL.org](https://graphql.org) for more information.
+## Requirements
 In order to use the ShipperHQ Rate API you'll need a ShipperHQ account configured with at least one Website, one Origin, and one Carrier.
-Once you have an account, you'll need to retrieve authentication credentials that will allow you to access the Rate API.
+Once you have an account, you'll need to retrieve authentication credentials as described below that will allow you to access the Rate API.

 ## Authentication Process
 To use the ShipperHQ Rate API you need to generate a JWT authentication token.
 This is a three step process: